Blog

 New Workshops/Programs

 Check out my programs and workshops page to see two new workshops added for presentation at your guild or group.
-One is on learning the process of making a mock cathedral window project by making a small table clover or wall hanging in your choice
+One is on learning the process of making a mock cathedral window project by making a small table clover or wall hanging in your choice of fabrics, bright and colorful or muted and traditional.

 Fall Inspiration Starter